Dry Ice Questions

 Yes, we sell both of these items.

-ARCS has three offices, which combined, services plants located in the Northeast, Southeast and Midwest.
-We also work with other companies who perform roll cleaning using baking soda for areas outside of this coverage area.
+ARCS services the entire East Coast from Maine down to Florida and as far west as Alabama, Tennessee, Kentucky, and Ohio.
+We have expanded into the mid-west and cover states such Wisconsin, Iowa, Illinois, Michigan and Indiana.
+We work with other companies who perform roll cleaning using baking soda for areas outside of this coverage area.